digitalbazaar/bedrock-angular-session/README.md

 # bedrock-angular-session
-Provides an Angular service for bedrock-session-rest
+Provides an Angular service for bedrock-session-http